 In a participatory process with the future users, a building is being constructed in the Nordbahnviertel for the public welfare-oriented cooperative "die HausWirtschaft."
 Residential space takes up only about half of the usable area, while the areas of work, leisure and culture are deliberately offered many opportunities for development.

-Affordable and small-scale commercial space is in short supply in Vienna.
-Many small entrepreneurs therefore work in their own homes, or in spaces that are not designed for this purpose.
-The project aims to bundle resources and knowledge in order to create these missing spaces in the city center.
-The project therefore focuses on a consistent mix of uses and will be a pioneering project for small business development in new urban neighborhoods.read more
+Small and affordable commercial spaces are scarce in Vienna.
+Many small entrepreneurs therefore work in their own apartments or in spaces not designed for this purpose.
+HausWirtschaft brings together such entrepreneurs and thus bundles knowledge in order to create these missing spaces in the city center itself.
+It relies on a consistent mix of uses and is establishing itself as a pioneering project for small business development in new urban neighborhoods.read more

 Bringen Klein- und Kleinstunternehmen als Gemeinschaft im Stadtteil (neue) soziale Impulse für die Gruppe und für den Stadtteil?
 Der Workshop bringt einschlägige Expert*innen an einen Tisch und ermöglicht Austausch zu den vielen Aspekten dieser Frage.